alimanfoo/alimanfoo.github.io/_posts/2016-04-14-to-hdf5-and-beyond.md

-    zarr.ext.SynchronizedArray((1000000, 765, 2), int8, chunks=(10000, 100, 2))
+    zarr.core.Array((1000000, 765, 2), int8, chunks=(10000, 100, 2), order=C)
-      cname: lz4; clevel: 1; shuffle: 2 (BITSHUFFLE)
+      compression: blosc; compression_opts: {'cname': 'lz4', 'clevel': 1, 'shuffle': 2}
-      nbytes: 1.4G; cbytes: 50.2M; ratio: 29.1; initialized: 800/800
+      nbytes: 1.4G; nbytes_stored: 50.2M; ratio: 29.1; initialized: 800/800
+      store: builtins.dict

-Note that although I've used the LZ4 compression library with ``bcolz`` and ``zarr``, the compression ratio is actually better than when using gzip (zlib) with HDF5.
-This is due to the bitshuffle filter, which comes bundled with ``bcolz`` and ``zarr``.
+Note that although I've used the LZ4 compression library with Bcolz and Zarr, the compression ratio is actually better than when using gzip (zlib) with HDF5.
+This is due to the bitshuffle filter, which comes bundled with Blosc.
 The bitshuffle filter can also be used with HDF5 with some configuration I believe.

-Compression with ``zarr`` is slightly slower than ``bcolz``, but this is entirely due to the choice of chunk shape and the correlation structure in the data.
+Compression with Zarr is slightly slower than Bcolz above, but this is entirely due to the choice of chunk shape and the correlation structure in the data.
 If we use the same chunking for both, compression speed is similar...

 {% highlight python %}
 %%time
-_ = zarr.array(a3, chunks=(genotype_carray.chunklen, 765, 2), cname='lz4', clevel=1, shuffle=2)
+_ = zarr.array(a3, chunks=(genotype_carray.chunklen, 765, 2), compression='blosc',
+               compression_opts=dict(cname='lz4', clevel=1, shuffle=2))
 {% endhighlight %}

-    CPU times: user 2.07 s, sys: 64 ms, total: 2.14 s Wall time: 671 ms
+    CPU times: user 2.21 s, sys: 56 ms, total: 2.26 s Wall time: 675 ms

 Benchmark data access via slices along first and second dimensions.